swiftlang/swift-evolution/proposals/0447-span-access-shared-contiguous-storage.md

   ) -> T
 ```

+These operations are not type-safe, in that the loaded value returned by the operation can be invalid, and violate type invariants.
+Some types have a property that makes the `unsafeLoad(as:)` function safe, but we don't have a way to [formally identify](#SurjectiveBitPattern) such types at this time.

-These functions have counterparts which omit bounds-checking for cases where redundant checks affect performance:
+The `unsafeLoad` functions have counterparts which omit bounds-checking for cases where redundant checks affect performance:

 ```swift
   /// Returns a new instance of the given type, constructed from the raw memory
   /// at the specified offset.